-The Group prioritises the employment of black candidates for all positions, with 71% of staff being black (2020: 67%).
+The Group prioritises the employment of black candidates for all positions, with 72% of staff being black (2021: 71%).

 Sygnia regards rigorous internal training as key to its success and as such is less reliant on finding people with suitable experience.
 Emphasis is instead placed on finding individuals with the potential to excel and to be fasttracked within the Group to ensure career satisfaction and retention.
 A number of internship programmes are in place that have led to permanent placements.
 The internships are used to train junior staff and, over time, identify skilled individuals who are retained by the business.
-We also have four external black disabled learnerships being sponsored through the Leadership, Focus and Passion ("LFP") Training Programme.
-New starters are subject to thorough on-the-job training within their divisions, as well as a corporate induction programme aimed at ensuring that they are immersed in the values and performance-oriented culture of the business as quickly as possible.
+We also have eight external black disabled learnerships being sponsored through Training Force, our training provider.
+New starters are subject to thorough onthe-job training within their divisions, as well as a corporate induction programme aimed at ensuring that they are immersed in the values and performance-oriented culture of the business as quickly as possible.